• There are around 23,600 individual fibres in an Arne Jacobsen damask tablecloth measuring 165 x 260 cm.

 • It takes up to 2 days to thread a weave.

 • Three months will elapse from a set of bed linen being started at the textile factory to it being ready for tailoring.

-Linen binding: Linen binding is the simplest of the three types and is used for example in our sheets, for BASE products and for the SOLID tablecloth.
+Linen binding is the simplest of the three types and is used for example in our sheets.
 The chain threads alternate above and below the wefts.
 This type of binding produces an especially hard-wearing product.

 This type of binding forms a diagonal pattern in the material.
 With twill binding, the chain thread goes over two and under one weft.
 As the binding has fewer binding points than linen binding, the result is a very smooth product that is familiar from our tea towels for example.

 The chain thread goes over four and under one weft in a 5-bind sateen.
 This produces a very smooth and lustrous surface.
 Sateen binding is therefore the most frequently used type of binding in our tablecloths and bed linen.
 Bed linen produced with sateen bindings are also characterised by great suppleness and a high degree of breathability.